 On 7 August the group moved to the bridge which was to be protected, a journey of a mere 10 minutes, over the Pense stream.
 The bridge was large, with seven brick and stone piers, and after the defence arrangements had been organised, the group handed responsibility to the local resistance.

 On 9 August Capitaine Cadalen, the leader of the local group of the Forces Françaises de l’Intérieur, and 250 of his men accompanied the group to Landivisiau, which the Germans had left on the previous day.
 The group’s arrival was occasion for celebration, and here the group met an advance unit of the US Army, whose radio transmitter failed to reach London.

-On 13 August, while heading to Morlaix, an patrol of the group met an officer from a nearby 'Jedburgh' party, and this Lieutenant Chadbourne established contact with London to request weapon for the resistance fighters.
-None arrived in the following few nights.
+On 13 August, while heading to Morlaix, a patrol of the group met an officer from a nearby 'Jedburgh' party, and this Lieutenant Chadbourne established contact with London to request weapons for the resistance fighters, but none arrived in the following few nights.